pybliometrics-dev/pybliometrics/docs/classes/CitationOverview.rst

 pybliometrics.scopus.CitationOverview
 =====================================

 `CitationOverview()` implements the `Citation Overview API <https://dev.elsevier.com/documentation/AbstractCitationAPI.wadl>`_.
 Your API Key needs to be approved by Elsevier manually.
 Please contact Scopus to do so.
-Otherwise each request throws 403 errors.
+Otherwise each request throws a 403 error.

 .. currentmodule:: pybliometrics.scopus
 .. contents:: Table of Contents